NikolaiKyhne/xLSTM-SENet/README.md

 # xLSTM-SENet: xLSTM for Single-Channel Speech Enhancement
-This is the official implementation of the [xLSTM-SENet: xLSTM for Single-Channel Speech Enhancement](https://arxiv.org/abs/2405.06573) (insert correct arxiv page) paper.
+This is the official implementation of the [xLSTM-SENet: xLSTM for Single-Channel Speech Enhancement](https://arxiv.org/abs/2501.06146).

 ## Requirement
     * Python >= 3.9